SuperMarcus/NineAnimator/docs/contribution/source-development/README.md

 For development of sources, we are only going to touch the `Model`.
 More specifically, the [`NineAnimatorNativeSources`](https://github.com/SuperMarcus/NineAnimator/tree/master/Modules/Sources/NineAnimatorNativeSources) and [`NineAnimatorNativeParsers`](https://github.com/SuperMarcus/NineAnimator/tree/master/Modules/Sources/NineAnimatorNativeParsers) directories.

+Most operations in NineAnimator are performed asynchronously (optionally on a different thread).
+This also applies to [`NineAnimatorNativeSources`](https://github.com/SuperMarcus/NineAnimator/tree/master/Modules/Sources/NineAnimatorNativeSources) This ensures that any time consuming or intensive tasks won't block the main thread.
+Make sure to read NineAnimator's [asynchronous](/contribution/#asynchronous) framework and [styleguides](/contribution/#styleguides) before contributing.

 ## Where do I start?

 Developing a source is pretty easy, you only need basic programming knowledge.
 Some understanding of git may help but is not required.